-In September 2006 we acquired two small gathering systems in east and north Texas for an aggregate purchase price of \$30,589 in cash.
+In September 2006, ETP acquired two small gathering systems in east and north Texas for an aggregate purchase price of approximately \$30,600 in cash.
 The purchase and sale agreement for the gathering system in north Texas also has a contingent payment not to exceed \$25,000 to be determined eighteen months from the closing date.
 We will record the required adjustment to the purchase price allocation when the amount of actual contingent consideration is determinable beyond a reasonable doubt.
 These systems provide us with additional capacity in the Barnett Shale and in the Travis Peak area of east Texas and are included in our midstream operating segment.
 The cash paid for acquisitions was financed primarily from the ETP Revolving Credit Facility.
 In the aggregate, these acquisitions were not material for pro forma disclosure purposes.

-On November 1, 2006, pursuant to agreements entered into with GE Energy Financial Services ("GE") and Southern Union Company ("Southern Union"), we acquired the member interests in CCE Holdings, LLC ("CCEH") from GE and certain other investors for \$1,000,000.
+On November 1, 2006, pursuant to agreements entered into with GE Energy Financial Services ("GE") and Southern Union Company ("Southern Union"), ETP acquired the member interests in CCEH from GE and certain other investors for \$1,000,000.
 The member interests acquired represented a 50% ownership in CCEH.
-CCEH owns, among other pipelines, Transwestern Pipeline, a 2,500 mile interstate natural gas pipeline.
+CCEH owns, among other pipelines, the Transwestern Pipeline, a 2,500 mile interstate natural gas pipeline.
 In a second and related transaction, CCEH redeemed ETP's 50% interest ownership in CCEH in exchange for 100% ownership of Transwestern Pipeline Company, LLC ("Transwestern") on December 1, 2006, following which Southern Union owned all of the member interests of CCEH.
 Following the final step, Transwestern became a new operating subsidiary of ETP.
-In connection with the December 1 transaction, we assumed approximately \$520,000 of long-term indebtedness of Transwestern and received cash of approximately \$55,000 (of which \$48,763 was received prior to November 30, 2006 from CCEH and was recorded as a reduction of our equity investment in CCEH).
-We financed a portion of the purchase price with the proceeds from our issuance of 26,086,957 Class G Units to Energy Transfer Equity, L.P. simultaneous with the closing on November 1, 2006.
+In connection with the December 1 transaction, ETP assumed approximately \$520,000 of long-term indebtedness of Transwestern and received cash of approximately \$55,000 (of which \$48,763 was received prior to November 30, 2006 from CCEH and was recorded as a reduction of our equity investment in CCEH).
+ETP financed a portion of the purchase price with the proceeds from the issuance of 26,086,957 ETP Class G Units to ETE simultaneous with the closing on November 1, 2006.

 During the quarter ended November 30, 2006, HOLP and Titan collectively acquired substantially all of the assets of two propane businesses.
 The aggregate purchase price for these acquisitions totaled \$2,592 which included \$2,250 of cash paid, net of cash acquired, and liabilities assumed of \$342.
 In the aggregate, these acquisitions are not material for pro forma disclosure purposes.
-The cash paid for acquisitions was financed primarily with the Senior Revolving Acquisition Facilities.
+The cash paid for acquisitions was financed primarily with ETP's and HOLP's Senior Revolving Credit Facilities.

-Except for the acquisition of the 50% member interests in CCEH, these acquisitions were accounted for under the purchase method of accounting in accordance with SFAS No. 141 and the purchase prices were allocated based on the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition.
-The acquisition of the 50% member interest in CCEH was accounted for under the equity method of accounting in accordance with APB Opinion No. 18 as discussed below.
+Except for the acquisition of the interests in ETP GP, the purchase of Class G Units from ETP and the 50% member interests in CCEH, the acquisitions discussed above were accounted for under the purchase method of accounting in accordance with SFAS No. 141 and the purchase prices were allocated based on the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition.
+The acquisition of the 50% member interest in CCEH was accounted for under the equity method of accounting in accordance with APB Opinion No. 18, as discussed below.
 As a result of the December 1 transaction noted above, the acquisition of 100% of Transwestern will be accounted for under the purchase method of accounting as of December 1, 2006.
+The acquisition of the interests in ETP GP was accounted for on the basis of historical costs, as discussed above.
+The purchase of Class G Units from ETP was accounted for as described in Note 13.
 Pro forma effects of the CCEH acquisition (using the equity method of accounting) are discussed below.